Restaurant Employers Support Their Employees

 CEOs Forego Pay

 World-renowned chef Wolfgang Puck announced he will provide paychecks for employees in each of his 30+ restaurants.
 His team will do weekly calculations to ensure this is financially feasible.
 Puck has also promised free takeout meals for employees and their families to ensure everyone is properly fed while grocery stores are being seemingly looted.
 Further, he is offering “extra supplies and produce – if [employees] can’t go to the supermarket…” Other restaurant groups are also going the extra mile to provide relief for employees.
-Union Square Hospitality Group CEO Danny Meyer announced that he would be foregoing his own pay and instead of putting it towards a fund for employees.
+Union Square Hospitality Group CEO Danny Meyer announced that he would be foregoing his own pay, and instead, putting it towards a fund for employees.
 The group was forced to lay off a majority of its staff but is offering to help those who need it to file for unemployment.
 With the intention to bring back as much staff as possible when life returns to normal, many restaurants are offering to donate gift card purchases to employee funds.
 Seattle-based pizzeria owner Joe Fugere has also given up his salary, along with donations from part of his executive team, in order to support employees.
 Unfortunately, not all restaurants are able to pay their employees.
 But restaurant workers should be aware that their companies are able to assist them in filing for unemployment.

 Insurance Questions?